ENViSEC/ENViSEC.github.io/docs/stat-tool.md

 # Statistical software

-## Accessing Software on HPC via SSH

-This guide provides instructions for accessing RStudio and Stata on an Kristiania-HPC cluster using SSH.
+This documentation page provides a comprehensive guide on how to use the software installed on our Kristiania-HPC.
+It also includes instructions for accessing the software on a Kristiania-HPC cluster via SSH.

 ---

-## 2. Accessing Stata on HPC
+## 1. Accessing Stata on HPC

 ### SSH login